Is the GMAT Official Guide Enough?

 Is GMAT Official Guide Enough

-Let’s begin by discussing the details of the GMAT Official Guide and its companion resources, the Official Guide for Quantitative Review, the Official Guide for Verbal Review, and GMAT Official Advanced Questions.
+Let’s begin by discussing the details of the GMAT Official Guide and its companion resources, the Official Guide Quantitative Review, the Official Guide Verbal Review, and Official Guide Data Insights Review.

 What Does the GMAT Official Guide Contain?